avisharma444/MeMS-Memory-Management-System/README.md

 - Manage memory allocation and deallocation through a custom free list structure.
 - Provide functions for memory allocation (`mems_malloc`) and deallocation (`mems_free`) which should be used exclusively by the user program.

+## FreeList Structure
+- Free List is represented as a doubly linked list.
+Let's call this doubly linked list as the main chain of the free list.
+The main features of the main chain are:
+- Whenever MeMS requests memory from the OS (using mmap), it adds a new node to the main chain.
+- Each node of the main chain points to another doubly linked list which we call as sub-chain.
+This sub-chain can contain multiple nodes.
+Each node corresponds to a segment of memory within the range of the memory defined   by its main chain node.
+Some of these nodes (segments) in the sub-chain are mapped to the user program.
+We call such nodes (segments) as PROCESS nodes.
+Rest of the nodes in the sub-chain are not mapped to the user         program and are called as HOLES or HOLE nodes.
+- Whenever the user program requests for memory from MeMS, MeMS first tries to find a sufficiently large segment in any sub-chain of any node in the main chain.
+If a sufficiently large segment is found, MeMS uses it to      allocate memory to the user program and updates the segment’s type from HOLE to PROCESS.
+Else, MeMS requests the OS to allocate more memory on the heap (using mmap) and add a new node corresponding to it in the main       chain.
+  The structure of free list looks like below:

+The main features of the chain (sub-chain) are:
+- Each chain is broken into segments.
+- Each segment represents a part of memory and represents whether that segment is of type PROCESS i.e. is mapped to the user process or is of type HOLE i.e. not allocated/mapped to the user program.
+- The segments of type HOLE can be reallocated to any new requests by the user process.
+In this scenario, if some space remains after allocation then the remaining part becomes a new segment of type HOLE in that sub-chain.
+  Graphaphically it looks something like below:

 ## Constraints and Requirements

 1. **System Calls**: MeMS should only use `mmap` and `munmap` for memory management.